 How to activate and detect Wnt signaling

 To measure Wnt signaling, one can use a variety of Wnt reporters.
-The TOP-flash assay (Molenaar 1996) is widely used and variants of TOP-Flash (SuperTop) are available from various sources including lentivirus based reporters from the Nusse and Moon labs, through Addgene.
+The TOP-flash assay (Molenaar 1996) is widely used and variants of TOP-Flash (SuperTop) are available from various sources including lentivirus-based reporters from the Nusse and Moon labs, through Addgene.
+One can transduce these reporters into cells, together with an appropriate control and measure the levels of Wnt-ßcatenin signaling by luciferase activity.

-Another more universal response to Wnt is an increase in the expression of Axin2, but as far as I know, there are no good antibodies available to Axin2.
+Another response to Wnt is an increase in the expression of Axin2, but as far as I know, there are no good antibodies available to Axin2.

 Several workers have used LiCl, an inhibitor of GSK3, to activate Wnt signaling (Klein and Melton, 1996).
 Keep in mind that GSK3 has other functions as well and that LiCl is therefore not very specific for just activating the Wnt pathway (Cohen and Goedert, 2004, Crabtree and Olson 2002).
-Several other inhibitors of GSK3 have been described (Meijer 2004).
+Several other inhibitors of GSK3 have been described (Meijer 2004), the small molecule CHIR99021 being very useful.

 Blocking negative regulators of Wnt signaling, such as Axin and APC will also activate the pathway, and using RNAi is an obvious choice.